cosmos/cosmos-sdk/docs/core/app3.md

 bytesToSign := StdSignBytes(chainID, accNum, accSequence, fee, msgs, memo)
 ```

+Note these bytes are unique for each signer, as they depend on the particular
+signers AccountNumber, Sequence, and optional memo.
+To facilitate easy
+inspection before signing, the bytes are actually just a JSON encoded form of
+all the relevant information.

 ## AnteHandler

 As we saw in `App2`, we can use an `AnteHandler` to authenticate transactions